 News By Yancey Roy @yanceyroy Medical marijuana outlets should double in NY, pol says Assemb.
 Richard Gottfried (D-Manhattan) introduced a bill that would authorize five new medical marijuana manufacturers in New York by Jan.
 1. Photo Credit: Getty Images / Pablo Porciuncula Updated February 5, 2016 4:44 PM Print Share fbShare Tweet gShare Email A key lawmaker is making a push for New York to double the number of medical marijuana manufacturers in the state because he says the current program provides insufficient access for patients.
 Assemb.
 Richard Gottfried (D-Manhattan), the longtime champion of medical marijuana in the state Legislature, has introduced a bill that would authorize five new manufacturers in the state by Jan.
 1. The state currently has five manufacturers who each operate four dispensaries around the state, including one apiece in Nassau and Suffolk counties.
 Twenty dispensaries (many opened in January but not all) in a state with nearly 20 million residents simply isn’t enough, Gottfried contends.
 “Statewide, there are 978,500 New Yorkers for every medical marijuana dispensary.
 In the 22 other states that have medical marijuana laws, on average they have one dispensary for every 210,000 people,” Gottfried said in a memo accompanying his proposal.
 “By any standard, New York’s medical marijuana delivery system is woefully inadequate, and far out of step with practices across the nation.”
 Gov. Andrew M. Cuomo originally opposed medical marijuana but agreed with legislators to authorize a limited program in 2014.
 Besides limiting the number of outlets, it restricted the types of medical conditions that qualify a patient for participation.
 The Democrat also insisted on a clause that allows the governor’s office to shutter the program at any time if it feels too many problems have arisen.
 His office didn’t immediately comment on Gottfried’s proposal.
 Medical marijuana proponents, while cheering the initial launch, have repeatedly said New York’s law is too restrictive.
-By Yancey Roy Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Yancey Roy @yanceyroy Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.